tlswg/snip/draft-ietf-tls-snip.md

 compatible protocols.
 In ALPN, the client presents a set of compatible options and the server chooses its most preferred.

-For incompatible protocols, the server offers a list of incompatible protocols that it supports on the same logical server (see {{ls}}).
+This extension works by having a server offer a list of incompatible protocols that it supports on the same logical server (see {{ls}}).
+How clients use this information will depend on client policy.

 ## Client Policy